Collins1Kibet/Loan-Eligibility-WebApp--Django/README.md

 - Messages to guide the user based on the loan amount.

 ### Model Building and Training
-The model was built, trained and evaluated using @Notebook
+The model was built, trained and evaluated using jupyter notebook in 'Notebook' folder.
 - Dataset: https://www.kaggle.com/datasets/hashemialii/bankloan?select=train.csv